 What about this cookbook you're working on?

-It's called Nourishment Made Simple.
+It's called The Nourished Cook.
 Five years ago I started teaching cooking classes for people who were really intimidated by cooking.
 Some of them didn't know what a squash was.
 The class wasn't based on recipes; I was trying to break cooking down to the most simple of elements.
 One of the dishes I taught was a staple in my life, a “one-pot” baked grain and vegetable dish that can be made in a variety of ways.
 I taught that as a framework and showed my students how to add their own ingredients to make it their own.
 They came back with such amazing concoctions, and they became really inspired and confident in the kitchen.

 I want to take that project further.
 I'm building a website where people can see a video, read the guidelines and submit their version of this dish.
 I'll interview some of them and write the stories behind their recipe.
 I'm shooting for 100 different versions of this dish, along with illustrations and stories.
 It'll reflect the message that cooking doesn't have to be complex or expensive, and it doesn't have to be a certain way.
 I'm not writing a book that tells you what to eat, but rather inspires to you to explore what nourishes you.